reddit-archive/reddit-companion/README.md

 # reddit companion

-reddit companion is a Chrome extension that integrates reddit into the browser.
+reddit companion is a Chrome and Safari extension that integrates reddit into the browser.

 ![logo](https://github.com/chromakode/shine/raw/master/src/images/shine-48.png)